 Whether on the ground or in the air, a variety of forces contribute to the motion of a ball.
 Focusing on spherical balls -- such as those used in golf, baseball and basketball -- their size and mass help determine how they travel.
 In addition to having an impact on speed and trajectory, the size and mass of balls also contribute to how external forces affect them.
 When two balls of the same diameter are made of materials of different density and mass, the ball with the greater mass-density will travel farther if projected with the same amount of force, or at the same initial speed.

 Physics refers to balls such as those used in competitive sports as "rigid bodies."
 For rigid bodies in motion, the principles of the physics field called "dynamic" apply.
 Among the factors that help to determine how a rigid body moves, its mass per unit length, or mass-density, plays a vital role both on the ground and in the air.
-This helps determine how the laws of inertia apply.
 An object with high mass-density proves more difficult to move and also more difficult to stop once it begins moving.

 Objects in Flight

 The difference between softballs and the shots used in shot putting provide a great example of the effects of mass-density.
 Although both are approximately equal in diameter, you'll find the mass of the heavy metal shot much higher than that of the softball.
 As such, shot putting requires a greater amount of strength, or initial force, than throwing a softball.
 Due to the shot's high mass-density, however, forces such as air friction and the downward pull of gravity affect its flight less than a softball's.
 In other words, the shot will travel farther than the softball, because its mass makes it less vulnerable to air friction and gravity.